 A completed Master’s degree from an accredited institution.

-- A recent (less than 5 years old) GRE score.
-This requirement is non-negotiable.
+A recent (less than 5 years old) GRE score.
 The University of Florida’s Office of Admissions will only accept scores sent directly from ETS.
 You can send the scores using school code 5812.
 Decisions about any waiver on the GRE due to test unavailability (as a result of COVID-19) will be made in July 2021, based on the availability of GRE testing in 2021.

 A letter of agreement about the EdD requirements (EdTechApplicationAgreementLetter2022).
 Please email this signed letter to STLgradadmiss@coe.ufl.edu

-The online application is at https://student.ufl.edu/cgi-bin/eaglec?page=iga-intro.
+The online application can be found here.
 Other deadlines in our college might be in February, but our deadline is in January.

 We strongly recommend that applicants read some of our program research in order to judge whether our program is a good fit for them.
 The admission process for this program is very competitive.
-We typically accept approximately 30% of the folks who apply so we can keep the cohort to a manageable number and provide personalized attention.
+We typically accept approximately 30% of applicants in order to keep the cohort to a manageable number and provide personalized attention.